 About Probability Storm

 This is my personal blog, where I try to offer a new perspective in reviews of niche music, essays related to the perception of said music or culture around it, essays related to my other interests, and stream of consciousness posts that I'd feel dishonest to call essays.
-As someone who doesn't relate to many common human needs or desires, and doesn't feel like a part of any group (or identify with anyone else who is alienated) I believe I can offer different views.
-I prefer not to state positive qualities about me or my blog, and believe they should come out through the content.
-And if they don't, sucks to suck.
+The music posts I also share on a few relevant sites such as the Metal Archives and Rate Your Music, linking them back to the blog.

 The music part of the blog